AkseliLarikka/PythonProjects/README.md

-# Tervetuloa henkilökohtaiseen Pythonprojekti kansiooni
+# Welcome to my personal project repository!

 ## Q&A

-### Mitä tässä kansiossa on?

-Tässä kansiossa on Python ohjelmointikielellä tekemiäni projekteja.

-### Mistä saat ideat projekteihin?

-Teen projektit käyttäen apuna erinäisiä aiheeseen liittyviä kirjoja tai netistä saamieni ideoiden mukaan.
-Pyrin parhaani mukaan koodien kommenteissa tai projektikansioiden omissa README.md tiedostoissa kertomaan lähteet pääidealle sekä avuksi käyttämieni sivustojen osoitteet.

-### Onko kansiossa enemmän projekteja kuin on näkyvissä?

-Hyvin mahdollisesti kyllä!
-Laitan valmiit projektit aina julkisiksi, mutta keskeneräisiä tai hylättyjä saattaa silti olla näkymättömissä.
+### What's in this folder?

+This folder has different projects that I do.
+For my homelab project please refer to the [Homelab folder](https://github.com/AkseliLarikka/HomeLab).

 ## License

-PythonProjects © 2024 by Akseli Larikka is licensed under CC BY-NC-SA 4.0.
+Projects © 2024 by Akseli Larikka is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit [creativecommons.org/licenses](http://creativecommons.org/licenses/by-nc-sa/4.0/)